gotchoices/MyCHIPs/doc/learn-protocol.md

   A lift chit will to be signed by a *site* or *referee* certificate, where the site is the system that hosts the MyCHIPs accounts for all the users in the (local) lift or the referee is a site that arbitrates timing for a distributed lift in which multiple sites participate.
   Clearly, the idea of letting one's Chip Service Provider (or worse, some unknown referee site) sign chits on one's behalf sounds potentially dangerous.
   So there are some limitations on lift chits:
-  - The net effect on an entity of a group of (typically 2) chits, belonging to a single lift, must be in accord with the [trading variables](learn-lifts.md#trading-variables) established and signed by that user.
+  - The net effect on an entity of a group of (typically 2) chits, belonging to a single lift, must be in accordance with the [trading variables](learn-lifts.md#trading-variables) established and signed by that user.
   - Typically this means the chits sum to zero so the entity doesn't gain or lose value through the lift.
   - But it could be non-zero if the trading variables specify a charge or allow a penalty for certain lifts.
   - It is the responsibility of a user's host site software to see that lifts are conducted securely and according to these limitations.